Severe Nosebleed (Epistaxis)

 - Vascular Malformations

-The first step in treating a severe nosebleed "packing" the nose, which should be performed by an appropriately trained physician.
-If this does not stop the bleeding, we may need to embolize the blood vessels in the nose may be necessary.
+The first step in managing a severe nosebleed involves "packing" the nose, which should be performed by an appropriately trained physician.
+If this does not stop the bleeding, a procedure called embolization is performed by which the blood vessel supplying the inner lining of the nose is blocked.

 If you experience severe blood loss from a nosebleed, it can cause serious anemia or cardiac dysfunction and reduced quality of life.
 At Mount Sinai, we can use embolization to treat severe, recurring nosebleeds that cannot be controlled by traditional means.